 If you recently suffered a workplace injury in Laredo Texas and are unsure what to do next, contact Sandoval Law Firm, PLLC at (346) 347-7777 to request an initial consultation to discuss your non-subscriber work injury case.

-My name is Hector Sandoval and for the last 18 years, I have represented injured workers including those in Non-Subscriber claims throughout Houston, Dallas, Austin, Corpus Christi, San Antonio and The Rio Grande Valley.
+I am Texas work injury lawyer and for the last 18 years, I have represented injured workers including those in Non-Subscriber claims throughout Houston, Dallas, Austin, Corpus Christi, San Antonio and The Rio Grande Valley.
 For the first 12 years of my career, I handled work injury cases all over the country against all major railroads including Union Pacific, BNSF Railway Company, Canadian Pacific, Norfolk Southern, Canadian National, Kansas City Southern, etc.

 Workplace Accidents in Laredo